 Family Café, Inc, hosts an annual statewide conference for families of students with disabilities or special health care needs to provide a unique environment where families connect with peers, commercial service providers and public entities to find out what services are available to them.
-The goals of the conference are to promote effective family involvement with their children's education as a way to improve student achievement during grades K-12 and increase successful transition from public school to post-secondary education, community living and employment; increase awareness of families, teachers and typical peers of the abilities of students with disabilities and special health care needs; and increase abilities of families and students to effectively problem-solve and self-advocate concerning educational issues at the local level.
+The goals of the conference are to promote effective family involvement with their children's education as a way to improve student achievement during grades K-12 and accessible opportunities to increase their competencies in the area of exceptional student education.

+increase successful transition from public school to post-secondary education, community living and employment; increase awareness of families, teachers and typical peers of the abilities of students with disabilities and special health care needs; and increase abilities of families and students to effectively problem-solve and self-advocate concerning educational issues at the local level.
 In addition to the conference, Family Café, Inc., makes information from the conference accessible to the public, and presentations at the Family Café are made available in one or more formats (e.g., copies of handouts to download from the website, audiotapes).